bagbag/tstdl/base/source/authentication/README.md

     // Configure the server
     configureAuthenticationServer({
       serviceOptions: {
-        // Use environment variables in production!
+        // Use environment variables or a secrets manager in production!
         secret: 'a-very-strong-and-long-secret-key-for-signing-tokens',
       },
       authenticationAncillaryService: MyAncillaryService,